logo Social Care

 To be considered for this role, you must possess the following qualifications and skills:

 A recognized social work qualification (e.g., Degree in Social Work, DipSW, or equivalent).
-Registered with Social Work England.
-Experience working in adult social care or community settings.
-Strong communication and interpersonal skills, with the ability to build rapport with service users.
-Knowledge of relevant legislation and best practices in social work.
+Current registration with Social Work England.
+Proven experience in children's social work, particularly in safeguarding and child protection.
+Strong communication and interpersonal skills, with the ability to build rapport with children and families.
+Excellent organizational skills and the ability to manage a diverse caseload effectively.

 Read less

-A relevant social work qualification (e.g., Degree in Social Work, DipSW, or equivalent).
-Current registration with Social Work England.
-Proven experience in adult social work, particularly within a locality team setting.
-Strong assessment and analytical skills, with the ability to make informed decisions.
-Excellent communication and interpersonal skills, with a commitment to working collaboratively.
+A recognized social work qualification (e.g., Degree in Social Work, DipSW, or equivalent).
+Registration with Social Work England.
+Proven experience in child protection and safeguarding.
+Strong communication and interpersonal skills, with the ability to engage effectively with children and families.
+Excellent organizational skills and the ability to manage a varied caseload.

 Read less